 Rooted in purpose

 To know what value we bring to our community, our activities need to be deeply aligned with what drives us and why we are in this world.
-I have written at length about uncovering and getting clear about your purpose (and I offer regular masterclasses for change makers to help them peel back the layers of their motivation to find their purpose).
+I have written at length about uncovering and getting clear about your purpose (and I offer masterclasses for ecosystem builders to help them peel back the layers of their motivation to find their purpose).

 When we sourced nominations for Unsung Heroes of Ecosystem Building, we were floored by the gratitude and appreciation ecosystem builders from around the nation received from their peers and communities (listen in here).